neilspink/neilspink.github.io/content/posts/2025-09-07-100days/index.md

 The idea comes from watching the video [I Worked Out Like David Goggins for 100 Days](https://youtu.be/vWU5O7cK7aI?si=Qvuerw0Zx3Y68PMf).
 Both entertaining and showing what happens when you truely commit to goal.
 Momentum compounds when you consistenly deliver.
 It lit the spark for my own 100-day project but instead of doing fitness, I wanted to program again and why not build a commitment engine that backs you on such a venture.
 Something that turns promises into action and accountability into a game you can actually win.

 I wanted massive scaling capacity and chose Firebase.
-Their NoSQL backend which provides granual access control and easy auth.
+Their NoSQL backend provides granual access control and easy auth.
 I eventually extended with Firebase Storage for images, because words aren’t always enough.
 On top of that I run a free cron-job.org task to push daily reminders with short coaching notes to your mailbox and a weekly digest newsletter.
 To make it dynamic, the AI coach changes tone: if you skip check-ins, the temperature parameter gets dialed up, making the responses a little sharper, a little more urgent.
 The app is minimal on purpose, a fun MVP.

 I didn’t expect login and then email to be the hardest parts of the 100days.ink project.
 If registration emails land in the spam folder, your app is dead before it starts.